sapereir/CortxHomeProblem/README.md

 Please take a look at the repo and read writeup.pdf

 # Opinion and Suggestions
 I really enjoyed the assignment because developing sufficient models that extract answers from entire page of content verus paragraphs is relatively a new problem in the field.
 I haven't dealt with something at this scale that needs to be robust.
 I learned a lot primarily from reading a lot of tensorflow code that can be translated to pytorch.
 Additionally, I learned how I effective I must be in having an efficient data pipeline.
 Laslty, it prompted me to gauge the improtance in distrbuted models.
 I love how that problem was open-ended and I didn't have to reimplement architechture based on a particular research paper.
-I don't have to many suggestions as this was open ended problem and that is the best aspect of it.
+I don't have to many suggestions as this was open ended problem and that is the best aspect of the project but I think a common problems people run into could be very useful as they are probably very similar.

 # Favorite Charity
 Link: https://www.10000degrees.org/